shader-slang/spec/preprocessor.md

 The preprocessor supported by Slang is derived from the C/C++ preprocessor with a few changes and extensions.

-\begin{Incomplete}
-We \emph{either} need to pick a normative reference here for some existing preprocessor (and thus bind ourselves to eventually supporting the semantics of that normative reference), \emph{or} we need to take the time to fully document what the semantics of our current preprocessor are.
+Issue: We \emph{either} need to pick a normative reference here for some existing preprocessor (and thus bind ourselves to eventually supporting the semantics of that normative reference), \emph{or} we need to take the time to fully document what the semantics of our current preprocessor are.
-\end{Incomplete}

 Slang programs may use the following preprocessor directives, with the same semantics as their C/C++ equivalent: